 A jury found Giaimis guilty on April 10, 2013 after a three-day trial to three counts related to the case.
 He was sentenced Aug.
 1, 2013 to 262 months in prison and five years of supervised release for conspiring to distribute methamphetamine, 262 months in prison and four years of supervised release for possessing with intent to distribute methamphetamine, and 262 months in prison and six years of supervised release for felony weapon possession.
 He is serving the prison and supervised release terms for all three counts concurrently.

 Brewer was sentenced on July 25, 2013 to 60 months in prison and five years of supervised release for possession with intent to distribute more than 50 grams of methamphetamine.
 He pleaded guilty on April 8, 2013.

-The Westlake Police Department, Calcasieu Parish Sheriff’s Office, Lake Charles Police Department, FBI Safe Streets Task Force, Combined Anti-drug Team (CAT) Task Force, and the Drug Enforcement Administration Laboratory conducted the investigation.
+The Westlake Police Department, Calcasieu Parish Sheriff’s Office, Lake Charles Police Department, FBI-Safe Streets Task Force, Combined Anti-drug Team (CAT) Task Force and the DEA Laboratory conducted the investigation.
 Assistant U.S. Attorney Joseph T. Mickel is prosecuting the case.